 If a river is only enclosed in a pipe where it runs under a road, don't cut off your river drawing in that spot.

 At the confluence of one rivers with another (as well as areas where one river divides into several forks), connect the streams so that they form one uninterrupted river network.

-Polygonal items — reservoirs (sections of open water: seas, gulfs, harbors, straits, lakes, water storage basins, ponds, defined water areas), glaciers, swamps, open pools.
+Polygonal items — Bodies of water (sections of open water: seas, gulfs, harbors, straits, lakes, water storage basins, ponds, defined water areas), glaciers, swamps, open pools.